SirMekus/zam/ReadMe.md

 - `name` : This is the name of the input/request coming from your front end.
 - `required` : Boolean value that indicates whether the expected input must be present.
 Default is set to `true`.
 - `method` : The expected method that the expected input must follow (between GET and POST).
 Default is `post`
-- `message` : If present this will be sent back to the client if there is an error.
+- `message` : If present this will be sent back to the client if the `name` is not set or empty.
 - `nullable` : If an expected input isn't set or is empty it tells us whether to proceed with request or throw error to client.

 Inputs are sanitized before being passed to your application.
 Note that this function can also sanitize arrays when passed to it.
+Validation should be done on client side.

+Also, this integrates well with [Zam](https://www.npmjs.com/package/mmuo) package when using AJAX for making request(s) from front end.

 ## Response(s)

-This will typically be useful to users who use `axios` library as the appropriate HTTP status header will be specified.
+This will typically be useful to users who use `axios` library or [Zam](https://www.npmjs.com/package/mmuo) package as the appropriate HTTP status header will be specified.
 E.g

 ```php
 require_once 'path_to_vendor/autoload.php';